-The short art film HÉRON – fragrance of violence is a dreamy and soft visual flow.
+The short Art film HÉRON – fragrance of violence is a quarts loop, with just a scent of violence in an otherwise dreamy and soft visual flow.
 In the film we keep looking back to a doll house, a lake – and a woman who either fiddle with different objects, are being transformed into children or is found lifeless in a burned down forest, or half buried in sand.
 The woman cover the doll house using a blue cloth, a veil of oblivion covering the landscape of childhood.
 We also see humans wearing animal masks in the deep forest, people with bird heads, large mirrors in small rooms; the film shifts in scale and perspective, reminiscent of classical surrealism.
 The scenes form an evocative string of pearls, having no order, as in dreams (and in nightmares).
 HÉRON – fragrance of violence is an art film.
 In my art I work with illusions of large and small, inside and outside, and in the film I use myself as a sort of Alice in Wonderland, and I play with time.
 My vision is to make film that plays with the idea that everything that happens happens at the same time.
 Is time a fundamental part of the universe, does it exist independently from us humans or is it an intellectual construction – not existing by itself, but created by humankind?

 The short art film HÉRON consists of three storylines / events that are displayed in parallel throughout the film.
 The first part of the film was filmed in the forests of Småland in Sweden.
 The doll house, playing a central role in many scenes, is built to be a copy of a stout house in Småland in the years of 1700-1800.
 During this period there was famine and poverty in Sweden, especially in the regions of Småland.
 This led to a massive emigration to America.
 Letters from the emigrants told stories depicting a land of possibilities, religious diversity and political freedom.
 I relate to this because my family emigrated from Finland to Sweden, and I use this experience and transform it into art.